 Quantum Inkblot: An Evening of Physics, Psychology, Dance, Art, & Astronomy.

-Mysteries and questions in quantum physics and psychology will be explored through the lenses of science, contemporary dance, and visual art.
+Mysteries and questions in quantum physics and psychology were be explored through the lenses of science, contemporary dance, and visual art.

 This event took place on July 12, 2018 at H.R.
 MacMillan Space Centre.